masakyx/TennisScore-WEB.ver/README.md

 If one of the member is playing tennis game and the other member is counting this score,

-the people who is watching TennisScore-WEB.ver can see the tournament status in real time.
+the people who is watching TennisScore-WEB.ver can see the tournament status in real time

+and we can also send some messages in real time.

 ## Start App